sparklemotion/nokogiri/CONTRIBUTING.md

   - name all the aliases of a method
   - indicate block/yield usage of a method
 - Briefly explain the purpose of the method, what it returns, and what side effects it has
+- Method signatures
   - Use a `[Parameters]` definition to note the expected types of all the parameters as a bulleted list
   - Use a `[Returns]` definition to note the return type
   - Use a `[Yields]` definition to note the block parameters
+  - use RBS syntax whenever possible to declare variable types
+- Callouts
+  - Use a `🛡` character for security-related notes
   - Use a `⚠` character to warn the user about tricky usage
-- Use a `💡` character to call attention to important notes
+  - Use a `💡` character to call attention to other important notes
+- Examples
+  - Prefer to **show** nuanced behavior in code examples, rather than try to explain it in prose.
+  - Use the line `*Example:* <Brief explanation>` to name examples and visually separate them
+  - Indent two extra columns to get code-block formatting
+- Metadata
   - `See also:` should be used to call out related methods
   - `Since` should be used to indicate the version in which the code was introduced
-- Prefer to **show** nuanced behavior in code examples, rather than try to explain it in prose.

 ### Code